creamakerspace/website/content/faq.md

 Our priority is building an active community of makers, and we believe membership is the best experience for that.
 Our current promotional pricing for the first month of membership is a significantly better value than the day pass in most scenarios.

-### Do I still need to take the certification class if I have significant experience?
+### Do I need to take the certification class if I have significant experience?

 Stop by and tell us about your experience.
 Where experience is significant (e.g. professional cabinet maker), we may be able to do a more minimal verification of your skills, safety knowledge, and cover some makerspace-specific expectations to satisfy our certification.